Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

         1. The `SlurmExecutor` must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.

-    !!!
-Note

-        If you are using Perlmutter at NERSC, you will need to adjust the Covalent configuration directory because the home directory does not support file locking:

-        ```bash title="~/.bashrc"
-        export COVALENT_CONFIG_DIR="$SCRATCH/.config/covalent"
-        ```

 === "Parsl ⭐"

     Out-of-the-box, Parsl will run on your local machine.
 However, in practice you will probably want to run your Parsl workflows on HPC machines.